- Read More

 Contributing factors to sesamoid fractures include the use inappropriate shoes for work and sports.

 Some sesamoid fractures will not heal and present with continued pain.
-If this is the case, a surgical excision of the sesamoid called a sesamoidectomy is performed.
+In this case a surgical excision of the sesamoid called a sesamoidectomy is performed.
 The tibial (medial sesamoid) is excised through a 3-4 cm incision on the medial aspect of the great toe joint.
 The fibular sesamoid is excised either through a dorsal (top of the foot) incision or a plantar (bottom) incision.
 The plantar incision affords a better approach to the fibular sesamoid but necessitates 3 weeks non-weight bearing following surgery to avoid direct pressure to the plantar incision.
 Many surgeons prefer to excise the fibular sesamoid through a dorsal approach to enable immediate weight bearing on the foot post-op.

 Partial sesamoidectomy for sesamoid fractures is rarely advocated by surgeons due to the consistently poor outcomes of this procedure.
 Fixation of sesamoid fractures is also an uncommon technique used in treating sesamoid fractures.
-Most surgeons will avoid using pin, screw or absorbable fixation due to the high success rate of traditional, complete sesamoidectomy.
+Most surgeons will avoid using pin, screw or absorbable fixation due to the high success rate of traditional, total sesamoidectomy.

 The images below show the steps used to perform a tibial sesamoidectomy.
 Image 1 shows the incision planning.
 Image 2 shows exposure of the tibial sesamoid and dissection of the sesamoid from its attachments to the capsule of the 1st metatarsal phalangeal joint.
 Image 3 shows that joint following excision of the sesamoid.
 The surgical void is inspected to ensure no damage occurred to the flexor hallucis longus.
 Image 4 shows final closure and image 5 shows an intact but fractured tibial sesamoid.